Ceebox/cbLang/README.md

 CBLang can be either interpreted, transpiled to python, or compiled into an exe using [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/).

-CBLang can run without any dependencies (including PyInstaller - you just won't be able to compile your programs, but they will run and transpile fine).
+CBLang can run without any dependencies (including PyInstaller - *you just won't be able to compile your programs*, but they will run and transpile fine).

 CBLang is only tested on Windows, but I'm sure it wouldn't be hard at all to get working on Linux.

-Be warned that everything is basically held together by hopes and dreams, so you are going to get a load of super random errors.
+Be warned that everything is basically held together by hopes and dreams, *so you are going to get a load of super random errors*.

 So, how does it work?

+## Using the language

     class Main()
     {